Influencer Repeatedly Punches Sick Old Man

 If you can get money and corruption via money on solar energy, maybe it's like we need to address the other end of the motivation spectrum and suggest that windmills whip up pussy or something.

-authorities, the SEC and others, have charged Adani and issued an arrest warrant against three people, including Adani himself, basically for paying bribes to Indian officials to get solar energy contracts.
+so very quickly alice andy this is what happened right uh the u.s authorities the sec and others have charged adani uh and issued an arrest warrant against three people including adani himself basically for paying bribes to Indian officials to get solar energy contracts.

 I don't know if it exists in other developed countries, of doing due diligence to find out whether companies are ethical.

-If only they did the same with their finging presidents, for example.
+If only they did the same with their presidents, for example.

 The West is getting better.